alanhe421/vsc-extension-gitlink/README.md

   * `domain`: Domain (e.g., github.com, gitlab.com)
   * `platform`: Platform name, must match a platform name defined in `gitlink.platforms`

-* `gitlink.useCompactMenu`: Whether to use compact menu style.
-When enabled, all GitLink commands will be grouped under a single submenu to reduce clutter in context menus.
-When disabled, main commands will appear directly in the context menu.
-Default is false.
+* `gitlink.menuLevel`: Context menu level for GitLink commands.

-* `gitlink.rememberRemoteSelection`: Whether to remember the remote selection for the current session.
-When enabled, the extension will remember your remote selection for the current session.
-You'll only be prompted to select a remote once per project session.
-When disabled, you'll be prompted each time.
-Default is false.
+* `gitlink.rememberRemoteSelection`: Whether to remember the remote selection for the cumenurent session.
+When enabled, the extension will remember yoursubmenue selection for the current session.
+You'll only be prompt is false.

 * `gitlink.useRemoteForCodeImage`: Whether to use remote service for code snippet images.
 When enabled, the extension will use the remote service - ray.so to create code snippet images.
 When disabled, the extension will use the local service to create code snippet images.
 Default is false.